 Baylor University’s Online Masters in Computer Science uses a foundation course series to bring incoming students up to speed.
 Foundational courses are intended for graduate students who did not learn necessary skills in previous programs.

 In each foundation course, you learn theoretical principles and complete projects that build toward later success.
-After completing foundation courses, students select from concentrations in cybersecurity, data science, and software engineering.
+After completing foundation courses, students select from concentrations in data science, and software engineering.

 You can translate your experiences and skills into a valuable degree starting with your first foundation course.
 Knowing each foundation course is essential to your professional success and provides a helpful boost.

 Foundation course design is difficult given the changing nature of computer science.
 Students who learn specific software, hardware, and techniques now need refreshers in a few years.
 A good foundation course teaches concepts that aren’t reliant on today’s technology.

 Baylor University selected each foundation course for its Online Masters in Computer Science to build durable skill sets.
 With these courses completed, you possess the skills necessary to address technical issues now and in the future.

 Statista estimated 4.5 billion internet users around the world in January 2020, representing 59% of potential users.
 These consumers range from mobile phone users watching videos to office networks transferring files.
 Every bit of data sent via internet providers relies on sound data communications strategies.